Polybius is a fictitious 1981 arcade game that originated in an urban legend that dates back to February, 2000.

 - Meaningful Name: Polybius was a Greek historian and cryptographer.
 Plus, the aforementioned Sinneslöschen.

 - No Plot?
-No Problem!: We never learn of the game's plot in any of the legends, so it presumably doesn't need one (and neither of the implementation have one)
+No Problem!: We never learn of the game's plot in any of the legends, so it presumably doesn't need one (and neither of the implementations have one)

 - Nothing Is Scarier: The scariest versions of the tale are those where nothing truly horrific happens; for most, the mere thought of an arcade game being monitored by shadowy Men in Black is more than enough.